 At 1:45, there’s brass playing during the chorus.
 Is that real brass or programmed brass from a VST?

-I think it's real.
+It’s real.
 Gary played trumpet on that record.
-He overdubbed himself, so there were 3 tracks of that.
+He overdubbed himself, and there were three tracks of that.

 Do you remember how you recorded the trumpet?